atlanmod/NeoEMF/README.md

 NeoEMF comes with some features:

-- __Lazy-Loading__: A model is loaded part by part while needed.
+-   **Lazy-Loading**: A model is loaded part by part while needed.
-- __Caching__: NeoEMF relies on database caches to retrieve _EObjects_.
+-   **Caching**: NeoEMF relies on database caches to retrieve _EObjects_.
 But, in some situation, where time performance is important, this is not enough and it is possible to use application-level caches to speed up information loading.
-- __Auto-Commit__: For backends having restrictions on transaction sizes, it is possible to use the auto-commit feature to split large transaction into several small ones.
+-   **Auto-Save**: For backends having restrictions on transaction sizes, it is possible to use the auto-commit feature to split large transaction into several small ones.
-- __Dirty Saving__: Handle large models that haven't been persisted to avoid memory overhead.
+-   **Dirty Saving**: Handle large models that haven't been persisted to avoid memory overhead.

 ## Why should I use NeoEMF?